Purpose of the document

 - Apple Pay

-This mode applies to the means of payment that work in “dual message" mode (i.e. one message for the authorisation, and another for the capture).
-It applies especially if you are sure that the products paid for are available on your site, because the customer's account is debited on the same day.
+This mode applies to the means of payment that operate in “dual message" mode (i.e. one message for the authorisation, and another for the capture).
+It applies especially if you are sure that the products paid for are available on your site, because the customer's account is debited on the very same day.